Chopard

-Le Petit-Fils de L.-U. Chopard & Cie S.A., commonly known as Chopard (/fr/), is a Swiss manufacturer and retailer of luxury watches, jewellery and accessories.
+Le Petit-Fils de L.-U. Chopard & Cie S.A., commonly known as Chopard (/fr/), is a Swiss manufacturer and retailer of watches, jewellery and accessories.
 Founded in 1860 by Louis-Ulysse Chopard in Sonvilier, Switzerland, Chopard has been owned by the Scheufele family of Germany since 1963.

-Chopard is best known for making high-quality Swiss watches and jewellery, and its clients have included Tsar Nicholas II of Russia.
 The company is headquartered in Geneva and has a site in Fleurier, Canton of Neuchâtel, that manufactures watch movements.

 History

 Early history

 The company founder, Louis-Ulysse Chopard, was a Swiss watchmaker who grew up in Sonvilier, a town in Swiss Jura.
 In 1860, he established his L.U.C. manufacturing company in Sonvilier, having observed that it was more profitable to market a finished watch than to just make the mechanical movement.

 After Louis-Ulysse's death in 1915, the company was taken over by his son Paul-Louis and grandson Paul-André.
 The company specialised in making pocket watches and ladies’ wristwatches.
 In 1921, Paul-Louis moved the company operations to a larger town, Chaux-de-Fonds, in the Canton of Neuchâtel.
 In 1937, at that time a company of 150 employees, the company relocated to Geneva.
 This enabled the movements made by the company to be certified with the Geneva Seal, a mark applied only to watch movements made in the Canton of Geneva.
 Paul-André took over the company in 1943.

 In 1963, having no children wishing to continue in the business, Paul-André Chopard sold it to Karl Scheufele III, a German goldsmith and watchmaker from Pforzheim, who was seeking a watch movement manufacturer exclusively for his own business.